walidAbbassi/Keylogger-cpp/README.md

 Open the solution file in Visual Studio using the sln file
 ```
-located at ..\Cpp-Keylogger\Keylogger.sln
+located at ..\Keylogger\Keylogger.sln
 ```
 For other IDEs, make a project that includes all source and header files
 ```
-located at ..\Cpp-Keylogger\Keylogger
+located at ..\Keylogger\Keylogger
 ```
 Build the solution
 ```
 Build -> Build Solution
-The .exe file should be located by default in ..\Cpp-Keylogger\Debug\Keylogger.exe
+The .exe file should be located by default in ..\Keylogger\Debug\Keylogger.exe
 ```